davewilsondev/COURSE-GIT/README.md

 git config --global user.name "Dave Wilson" (This adds my name) git config --global user.email "davewilson@live.co.uk" (This adds my email)

-To check if this has worked and these values have been input git config --global --list
+"""To check if this has worked and these values have been input""" git config --global --list

 print out the contents of a file in directory